March 18, 1929 - September 4, 2019

 Palmer Paulson, 90, died Wednesday, September 4, 2019 at his home at Luther Manor nursing home in Sioux Falls, SD.
 Palmer was born March 18, 1929 on the family farm south of Harrisburg.
 He was the son of Severt and Jonny (Bromstad) Paulson.
 He attended Prairie Grove country school through 8th grade.
 It was at school that he first learned English, having spoken Norwegian at home.
 After graduating from high school in 1947, he returned to the family farm to live and farm with his uncle Chris Paulson and mother.
 His father had passed away when he was 13 years old.

 Palmer served in the U.S. Army from 1951 – 1953 during the Korean war.
-He served as a Staff Sergeant in combat in the 2nd Infantry Division, 9th Infantry Regiment, 2nd (Assault) Battalion where he earned a Bronze Star.
+He served as a Staff Sergeant in combat in the 2nd Infantry Division, 9th Infantry Regiment, 2nd (Assault) Battalion.
 After his military service ended, he returned to the family farm and farmed with his uncle Chris.